 Homosexuality in Animals and Humans

-By Vexen Crabtree 2005 Mar 19
+By Vexen Crabtree 2013

-1. Homosexuality is Natural and Occurs in Many Animal Species
+1. Homosexuality is Natural and Occurs in Many Animal Species - 20% of All Bird and Mammal Sexual Interactions are Homosexual

 In his 1980 book Homosexual Behaviour: A Modern Reappraisal, psychiatrist Judd Marmor states that homosexuality is far from being "unnatural" in the statistical sense.
 It occurs in all higher species, even when members of the opposite sex are present and presumably available for mating.

-"Understanding Human Behavior" by James V. McConnel (1986)1
+"Understanding Human Behavior" by James V. McConnel (1986)2

-When it comes to the studying of homosexuality in nature the most prodigal studies have to be those collated by Bruce Bagemihl in his book "Biological Exuberance: Animal Homosexuality and Natural Diversity" (1999).
+When it comes to the studying of homosexuality in nature the most prodigal studies have to be those collated by Bruce Bagemihl in his book "Biological Exuberance: Animal Homosexuality and Natural Diversity3" (1999).
 Quite rightly it describes itself as "the book that definitely crushes the argument that homosexuality is not natural".
 Homosexuality is widespread in nature.
 To say that it is "unnatural" is to say that the stars don't shine!

 Book CoverMale gorillas court and couple with each other, grizzly bear families have two mothers, male swans form pair-bonds with one another and female long-eared hedgehogs have oral sex.
 In this book homosexual behaviour is documented in over 450 species of animals.

 In the dimly lit undergrowth of a Central American rain forest, jewel-like male hummingbirds flit through the vegetation, pausing briefly to mate now with a male, now with a female.
 A whale glides through the dark and icy waters of the Arctic [...] her fins and tail caressing another female.
 Drifting off to sleep, two male monkeys lie gently in each other's arms [in] the ancient jungles of Asia. [...]
 In a protected New Zealand inlet, a pair of female gulls - mated for life - tend their chicks together.
-Tiny midges swarm above a bleak tundra of Northern Europe, a whirlwind of mating activity, as males couple with each other in midair.
+Tiny midges swarm above a bleak tundra of Northern Europe, a whirlwind of mating activity, as males couple with each other in mid-air.
 Circling and prancing around her partner, a female antelope courts another female in an ageless, elegant ritual staged on the African Savanna. [...]

 The world is, indeed, teeming with homosexual, bisexual and transgendered creatures of every stripe and feather.